mnabialek/laravel-eloquent-filter/readme.md

 By default you can pass to your url conditions using field with value for example `id=5` and you can apply sorting using `sort` parameter with names of fields separated by comma.
 If you precede field by `-` sign, it will assume you want to sort by this field in descending order.

 When implementing your filter class when you extend `SimpleQueryParser` in `$simpleFilters` and `$simpleSorts` you can specify any fields that might be filtered and sorted without any custom implementation.
-For those fields simple `=` comparison will be used and in case of array usage (for example `id[]=2&id[]=5` it will be assumed you want to get data with `OR` operator.
+For those fields simple `=` comparison will be used and in case of array usage (for example `id[]=2&id[]=5` it will be assumed you want to get data with logical `OR` operator.

 However in real life you might want to specify custom filter or sort method.
 To do that, you need to implement your custom method for such field for example: